millsjalyn/millsjalyn/README.md

-- 👋 Hi, I’m Jalyn Mills, a data analytics professional eager to transition into data science.
+- 👋 Hi, I’m Jalyn Mills, a data professional with experience in data analytics.
-- 👀 I’m interested in data analytics, product management, and data systems and management.
+- 👀 I’m interested in data analytics, product management, and data science.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects requiring Python competencies
 - 📫 How to reach me - jkm258@cornell.edu or https://www.linkedin.com/in/jalynmills/